garrandall/popular-music-data/tracks/stepped-on-my-j-z-nelly-ciara-jd.md

 He den stepped on my Jay's

 I got dem all GOT ALL
-But they dont get no run
+But they don't get no run
-Like dem 13...7's...number 4's..and dem 1's
+Like dem 13...7's...number 4's...and dem 1's
 I like how they look with Dickies
 How that Levi lay on em
 If you ain't got em when you see me
 You definitly gon want them
-If they new I gotta get them first old i just pop a box Hook em with a shirt
+If they new I gotta get them first old I just pop a box Hook em with a shirt
 AND DA MATCHING COLOR SOXS
 I think the coldest was the Black on Black
 11's with the Red bottom
 Order the number 9's
 You should of seem me when I got them
 I was in my house
 Dancin in the mirror
 Straight thinkin bout gettin out
 And how Im bout to kill em
 When you know You got a pair that ain't nobody got
-You can't hold dem back you gotta rock!!
+You can't hold dem back you gotta rock!
 Imma attic a Jordan fanatic lil Morris Blackman
 And I know when there come
 Another color errthing is happenin